Contrasting Summit Healthcare Acquisition (SMIH) & The Competition

 |Summit Healthcare Acquisition Competitors

 64.3% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-18.3% of shares of all “Holding & other investment offices” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+17.6% of shares of all “Holding & other investment offices” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary